 More details, and a copy of the questionnaire can be obtained by national judges from firstname.lastname@example.org.

 The launch of GAM - Giurisprudenza Antitrust Milanese

 This a database collecting the judgements of the Tribunal and the Court of Appeal of Milan, Italy, on private antitrust enforcement.
-It has been edited by Jacopo Alberti and Filippo Croci with support from the Jean Monnet Chair of Professor Massimo Condinanzi and the endorsement of the President of the Court of Appeal of Milano and of this Association, Judge Marina Tavassi.
+It has been edited by Jacopo Alberti and Filippo Croci with support from the Jean Monnet Chair of Professor Massimo Condinanzi and the endorsement of the President of this Association, Professor Marina Tavassi who was the first lady to become President of the Court of Appeal of Milan.

 The database, available here[http://gam.eurojus.it/en/], currently includes judgments rendered between 2013 and 2018; it will soon be updated to bring them up to 2019.